PowerShell/PowerShell-Docker/README.md

 # Docker

-These DockerFiles enable running PowerShell in a container for each Linux distribution we support.
+These Dockerfiles enable running PowerShell in a container for each Linux distribution we support.

 This requires Docker 17.05 or newer.
 It also expects you to be able to run Docker without `sudo`.